 OVHcloud US customers can also deploy the service in both our East and West American datacenters.

 Available worker nodes flavors

 When adding a worker node, Managed Kubernetes Service will deploy a managed Public Cloud instance in the same region/datacenter.
-The worker nodes types correspond to the standard OVH Public Cloud catalog offered in this region and are billed at standard price.
+The worker nodes types correspond to the standard OVHcloud Public Cloud catalog offered in this region and are billed at standard price.

 - GENERAL PURPOSE (

 - GPU ORIENTED (